pjotrp/deploy/README.md

 }
 ```

 Check jq out.
 It has a lot of powerful filters.
+To get the
+last status of services do

+    ./bin/sheepdog_list.rb --status|jq

 We host a reference implementation here.
 Sheepdog has a number
 of tricks: